How to Fix 403 Forbidden Error on Google Chrome

 Faulty WordPress plugin – If a WordPress plugin is not configured correctly or compatible with another plugin, it may cause 403 errors.

-Wrong IP Address – The domain name refers to an old or incorrect IP address currently hosting a website blocking your access to it.
+Wrong IP Address – The domain name refers to an outdated or incorrect IP address currently hosting a website, which blocks your access to it.

 Malware – Malware infection may cause persistent corruption of the .htaccess file.
 To restore the file, you need to remove this malware.
 New Page Link – The website owner may have updated the page link, which is now different from the cached version.